DSProfessor/All-Cheatsheets/README.md

 # All-Cheatsheets
-This repo will have all the cheat sheets related to Data Science and AI.
+This repo will have all the cheat sheets related to Data Science and AI for everyone's use.